-Fish samples were obtained in a small purse seiner's fishing operation in Likupang village.
-81 The fishing grounds are distributed at the geographic position of 1° 41' 05.54" N and 124° 82 13' 50.61E - 1o 59' 30.42"N and 125o 22' 32.86" E. All dimensions of the purse seine were 83 measured.
-The fish were randomly taken from the boat and separated with species.
-Body 84 length was recorded in the standard length, the distance from the tip of the snout to the 85 posterior end of the last vertebra.
-The fish were separated into several different size 86 classes.
-Then, they were dissected for gonad maturity observations.
-The maturity level 87 was determined following Effendie (2002) (Table 1).
-88
+Fish samples were obtained from small purse seiner's fishing operations in Likupang Village.
+The fishing grounds locate 1°41'05.54"N and 124°13'50.61E - 1°59'30.42"N and 125°22'32.86"E. All dimensions of the purse seine were measured.
+The fish were randomly taken from the boat and separated by species type.
+Body length was recorded in the standard length, the distance from the tip of the snout to the posterior end of the last vertebra.
+The scads were separated into several different size classes.
+Then, they were dissected for gonad maturity examination.
+The maturity level was determined following Effendie (2002) (Table 1).
+Data grouping into size classes was done using Struges (1926) as follows: